 Liquidity risk has two fundamental components.
 The first is potential loss assuming we were unable to meet our funding requirements at a reasonable cost.
 The second is the potential inability to operate our businesses because adequate contingent liquidity is not available.
 We manage liquidity risk at the consolidated company level (bank, parent company and all subsidiaries combined) to help ensure that we can obtain cost-effective funding to meet current and future obligations under both normal "business as usual" and stressful circumstances, and to help ensure that we maintain an appropriate level of contingent liquidity.
+To ensure a strong liquidity position and compliance with regulatory requirements, management maintains a liquid asset buffer of cash on hand and highly liquid unencumbered securities.

 Management monitors liquidity through a series of early warning indicators that may indicate a potential market, or PNC-specific, liquidity stress event.
-In addition, management performs a set of liquidity stress tests over multiple time horizons with varying levels of severity and maintains a contingency funding plan to address a potential liquidity stress event.
+In addition, management performs a set of internal liquidity stress tests over multiple time horizons with varying levels of severity and maintains a contingency funding plan to address a potential liquidity stress event.
 In the most severe liquidity stress simulation, we assume that our liquidity position is under pressure, while the market in general is under systemic pressure.
 The simulation considers, among other things, the impact of restricted access to both secured and unsecured external sources of funding, accelerated runoff of customer deposits, valuation pressure on assets and heavy demand to fund committed obligations.
-Parent company liquidity guidelines are designed to help ensure that sufficient liquidity is available to meet our parent company obligations over the succeeding 24-month period.
-Liquidity-related risk limits are established within our Enterprise Liquidity Management Policy and supporting policies.
-Management committees, including the Asset and Liability Committee, and the Board of Directors and its Risk Committee regularly review compliance with key established limits.
+Parent company stress coverage limits and operating liquidity guidelines are designed to help ensure that sufficient liquidity is available to meet our parent company obligations over the succeeding 24-month period.
+Liquidity-related risk limits and operating guidelines are established within our Enterprise Liquidity Management Policy covering regulatory metrics and various concentration limits.
+Management committees, including the ALCO, and the Board of Directors and its Risk Committee regularly review compliance with key established limits.
+PNC was in compliance with all relevant internal and regulatory liquidity limits and guidelines during 2023.